 One basic strategy to help your breathing and overall focus, is the counting method.
 Elaborated on

 by Thich Nhat Hanh in his book, “The Miracle of Mindfulness”, the counting method is incredibly simple.
 All you have to do is count to 20!
-When you breathe in, see in your mind’s eye the number back to basics1.
+When you breathe in, see in your mind’s eye the number 1.
 Then, when you breathe out, see the number 1 drift away.
 On your next breath in, see the number 2.
 Again, when you breathe out, see the number 2 float into the distance.
 Continue this process up to the number 20.
 If you lose track of where you are, start over.
 The purpose of this is to bring awareness to your breath and enhance your ability to focus on the present moment by paying attention to which number you’re on.

 Stay Healthy and Stay Strong